 Creating Shaded Outdoor Space and Beefing Up Mobile Home Roofing

-One great advantage for most mobile homes is that there is room to add an aluminum awning on both sides.
-This allows for a carport to park your car, and a patio deck for a covered outdoor area.
-This gives you added protection from wind, limbs and damages to your mobile home as well as an extra covered area for storage or entertaining outdoors.
-It actually adds useable square footage to your mobile home on the exterior that remains cooler with little glare.
+One great advantage for most mobile homes is that there is room to add aluminum awnings on both sides.
+This allows for a carport to park your car and a patio deck for a covered outdoor area.
+This gives you added protection from wind, limbs, and damage to your mobile home as well as an extra covered area for storage or entertaining outdoors.
+It actually adds usable square footage to your mobile home on the exterior that remains cooler with little glare.

 What Are Awnings Made of?